-The 2 products under transition arrangements are both sponsored by KLS Martin (UNIQOS A, these included, and t Patient Specific Surgical Guides and the UNIQOS Patient Specific Anatomical Biomodel).
-15 Should approval not be provided by the TGA, these products will not be eligible for the PL.
+The 2 products under transition arrangements are both sponsored by KLS Martin (UNIQOS Patient Specific Surgical Guides and the UNIQOS Patient Specific Anatomical Biomodel).
+Should approval not be provided by the TGA, these products will not be eligible for the PL.